Schlipak/Allspeak/README.md

                               // > A `Missing translation` message will be displayed if false
   escapeTranslation: true,    // Escape the translation results.
 If false, outputs raw HTML.
   hideDuringTrans: false,     // Hides the scope during translation to prevent seeing the content flash
-                              // Only use this option if you are going to translate the document right away
+                              // > Only use this option if you are translating the document right away
   rootElement: document.body, // Default scope in which translations are applied
   scopeKey: 'data-scope',     // Attribute used to lookup translation scopes by name };